The Zeppo: Reception and influence

+Vox ranked it at #34 of the 144 Buffy episodes, writing that "this episode, which sees him sidelined by his friends as they try to stop yet another impending apocalypse, is truly Xander-centric: Isolated from the gang, he falls in with a bad (read: dead) crowd, has a, uh, romantic encounter with Faith, and eventually averts an apocalypse of his own. ...
+But the episode reminds us that he charges into battle beside his friends time and again not because he’s gifted, or tasked by some higher power, but because he chooses to.
+Which is, in some ways, even more noble."

 Noel Murray of The A.V.
 Club wrote that "The Zeppo" had become a favorite episode of his, saying, "What I loved about 'The Zeppo' is how Xander's feelings of abandonment pervade the structure of the episode, which is filled with moments that are (intentionally) dramatically unsatisfying."
 In Entertainment Weekly's list of the 25 best Whedonverse episodes—including episodes from Buffy, as well as Angel, Firefly and Dollhouse—"The Zeppo" placed at No. 23.
 TV Squad's Keith McDuffee listed "The Zeppo" as the fifth best episode of the series.
 The episode was nominated for an Emmy Award for Outstanding Makeup in a Series.

+Theresa Basile calls it an overrated episode, saying, "This is the boy who brought Buffy back to life in 'Prophecy Girl,' helped her save Willow/Cordelia/Giles/Jenny in 'When She Was Bad,' constantly patrolled with her throughout season two, pulled Cordelia out of a fire, and rescued Giles in 'Becoming Part 2,' all without the aid of supernatural powers – and all of a sudden, he’s a useless drain on the Scooby gang whom they need to protect?
+They sacrifice character for the sake of a fairly weak parody that doesn’t actually become funny until the final act."
+On the other hand, she liked "the zombie frat boys who enjoy Walker, Texas Ranger, because that is some inspired silliness right there."

+InsectReflection.com notes, "This episode is quietly a turning point for Xander's character.
+More than that, it’s quietly one of the best and most unique episodes in the series. ...
+This is, in fact, an episode of Xander the Zombie Fighter, inside which occurs an episode of Buffy the Vampire Slayer."

 The episode has proved influential on later television writers.
 In his "Production Notes: Doodles in the Margins of Time", Doctor Who executive producer Russell T Davies said that he was inspired by "The Zeppo", along with the Star Trek: The Next Generation episode "Lower Decks", when writing the 2006 "Doctor-lite" episode "Love & Monsters", which started an annual tradition for an episode with little involvement of the lead cast.
-Joss Whedon himself cites it as influential to his later series Marvel's Agents of S.H.I.E.L.D.
+Joss Whedon himself cites it as influential to his later series Agents of S.H.I.E.L.D.